The Ideas or Forms of All Things Are in the Mind of the Deity

 “In the beginning was the Word, and the Word was with God, and the Word was God.
 All things were made by him; and without him was not any thing made that was made” (John 1:1–3).

 This internal world of forms is the archetypal world—the true foundation of all reality.
-It is not imaginary but real, structured, and substantial.
-It is the realm of ideas that precede visible existence.
+It is grounded not in abstraction but in hypostasis, the real substance of the Deity.

-This archetypal world is the world of the aeons.
-This is made clear in Hebrews:
+This archetypal world is the world of the aeons:

 “Faith is the assured expectation of what is hoped for, the evident demonstration of realities (ὑπόστασις) that are not seen.